Loading...

 English Français

-Latest News ADP CAMPAIGN:
+Latest News for the ADP Campaign:

 Each year on 10 October, the global abolitionist movement comes together to observe the World Day Against the Death Penalty.
-“The Death Penalty Protects No One: Abolish it Now.”
+In 2024 and 2025, the focus has been on addressing the myth that the death penalty ensures safety, with the message: “The Death Penalty Protects No One: Abolish it Now.”